 Joe Greco, MA, LPC, CSAC

-I am a master's trained psychotherapist who believes in the power and importance of interpersonal relationships and the empowerment of the self.
+I am a master's trained psychotherapist who believes in the power and importance of interpersonal relationships and the empowerment/trust of the self.
 I bring a challenging, yet empathic, supportive, engaging and safe approach to psychotherapy.

 I provide therapy to adults and adolescents to treat issues including, but not limited to depression, anxiety, addictions, substance use, trauma, relationship/marital issues, stress management and anger management.